STORIS/mvom/website/docs/01 - Introduction/03 - Setup and Configuration.md

 ## The `mvom_main` Subroutine

 MVOM will automatically create a REST subroutine definition and deploy the subroutine to the database server if not present.
 The created subroutine definition is named `mvom_main` and is suffixed by an 8 character hash of the bundled source code.
-A new version of MVOM will result in a new hash and associated subroutine deployment.
+A new version of MVOM may result in a new hash and associated subroutine deployment.